-Styles and presets change the way that your images look, without asking you to commit to hours of editing work.
-With one click of a button, you can adjust a portfolio of photos.
+Styles and Presets are filters that change the way that your images look without hours of editing work.
+With one click of a button, you can adjust a whole portfolio of photos.

 So, how do you add new styles and presets to Capture One?